towler73/bba-class-scheduler/README.md

 To run the schedule you need 2 things:
  1. URL for the Master Schedule
  2. A file with your desired classes.
 See desired-classes-sample.edn file in the root of source code for example.
-    1. There are 3 keys you can define for each classes `:class` Regex of class name<br>
+    1. There are 3 keys you can define for each classes<br>
+    `:class` Regex of class name<br>
     `:block` Regex of block<br>
     `:term` Reex of term